Nilaja03/PDF-modifications-using-ILovePdf-API-and-PyPDF2/README.md

 5. Convert JPG, TIFF and PNG images to PDF.

+GOOD-TO-KNOW:
+The test pdf and image files are already provided.
+The API key is not.
+Please do get your know API key before executing the code.
+The Python Assignment-protected.pdf file is password protected.
+To use test file for "unlock" class use your own protected file.

 PRE-REQUISITES:
 1. Jupyter Notebook
 2. Your own API key from the ILovePdf Developer Website: https://developer.ilovepdf.com/tools